elephanting/Averaged-DQN-Pytorch/gridworld/GRIDWORLD.md

 ## Optimal Q value
 According to [DDQN paper](https://arxiv.org/pdf/1509.06461.pdf), the optimal Q value is computed by ***The ground truth averaged values are obtained by running the best learned policies for several episodes and computing the actual cumulative rewards***.
+The best learned policy in Gridworld is its shortest path from starting point to ending point.
 So optimal Q value will be

 where gamma is discounted factor.